Jaxon Cahill 2020 - 2020 - Obituary

 Jaxon loved to be held and always had a smile on his face when he heard music.

-Jaxon is also survived by his paternal grandparents; (Patrick Cahill of DuBois, PA and Pamela Vancore of Laingsburg, MI) and maternal grandparents; (Daniel Hibbard & his wife Chrissy and Pamela Riley Roberts & her wife Barbara all of DuBois, PA).
+Jaxon is also survived by his paternal grandparents, Patrick Cahill of DuBois, PA and Pamela Vancore of Laingsburg, MI, and maternal grandparents, Daniel Hibbard and his wife, Chrissy, and Pamela Riley Roberts and her wife, Barbara, all of DuBois.

 A private family funeral service will be held from Christ Lutheran Church with Pastors John and Amy Miller co-officiating.